Picovoice/porcupine/demo/dotnet/README.md

 ### File Demo

-It allows testing Porcupine on a corpus of audio files.
-The demo is mainly useful for quantitative performance benchmarking.
-It accepts 16kHz audio files.
-Porcupine processes a single-channel audio stream if a stereo file is provided it only processes the first (left) channel.
-The following processes a file looking for instances of the phrase "Picovoice"
+The file demo uses Porcupine to scan for keywords in a wave file.
+The demo is mainly useful for quantitative performance benchmarking against a corpus of audio data.
+Porcupine processes a 16kHz, single-channel audio stream.
+If a stereo file is provided it only processes the first (left) channel.
+The following processes a file looking for instances of the phrase "Picovoice":

 ```bash
 dotnet run -c FileDemo.Release -- --input_audio_path ${AUDIO_PATH} --keywords picovoice
 ```

 `keywords` is a shorthand for using default keyword files shipped with the package.
-The list of default keyword files can be seen in the usage string
+The list of default keyword files can be seen in the usage string:

 ```bash
 dotnet run -c FileDemo.Release -- --help
 ```

-To detect multiple phrases concurrently provide them as separate arguments
+To detect multiple phrases concurrently provide them as separate arguments:

 ```bash
 dotnet run -c FileDemo.Release -- --input_audio_path ${AUDIO_PATH} --keywords grasshopper porcupine
 ```

-To detect non-default keywords (e.g. models created using [Picovoice Console](https://picovoice.ai/console/)) use `keyword_paths` argument
+To detect non-default keywords (e.g. models created using [Picovoice Console](https://picovoice.ai/console/)) use `keyword_paths` argument:

 ```bash
 dotnet run -c FileDemo.Release -- --input_audio_path ${AUDIO_PATH} \
 --keyword_paths ${KEYWORD_PATH_ONE} ${KEYWORD_PATH_TWO}
 ```

-The sensitivity of the engine can be tuned per keyword using the `sensitivities` input argument
+The sensitivity of the engine can be tuned per keyword using the `sensitivities` input argument:

 ```bash
 dotnet run -c FileDemo.Release -- --input_audio_path ${AUDIO_PATH} \